Estimating-steam-hours/Steam-Hours-Capstone/README.md

 ## Initial Thoughts

 We believe that Multiplayer games with a competitive element, such as battle royales, like Fortnite, have the highest game hours.
-We believe that the games with the least amount of hours are horror genre games.
+We believe that the games with that are free to play will have very low hours.
+We also believe that the publisher and developer of the game will matter to hours played.

 ## The Plan